ofiwg/ofi-guide/OFIGuide.md

 };
 ```

 The only field that applications are likely to use directly is the prov_name.
 This is a string value that can be used by hints to select a specific provider for use.
 On most systems, there will be multiple providers available.
-One likely represents the high-performance network attached to the system.
+Only one is likely to represent the high-performance network attached to the system.
 Others are generic providers that may be available on any system, such as the TCP socket and UDP providers.

+The fabric field is used to help applications manage open fabric resources.
+If an application has already opened a fabric that can support the returned fi_info structure, this will be set to that fabric.
+The contents of struct fid_fabric is visible to applications.
+It contains a pointer to the application's context data that was provided when the fabric was opened.

 ## Environment Variables